katharsis-project/katharsis-docs/source/user-docs.rst

 When using annotated versions of repositories, a method that returns a ``LinksInformation`` object should be annotated with ``JsonApiLinks`` and the first parameter of the method has to be a list of resources.

+Pagination links are mandatory when pagination parameters are applied.
+Katharsis can take care of the computation of those links.
+For this a repository can return a ``PagedResultList`` whild holds a total unpaged but filtered count of resources next to the actual pages resources.
+Note that the feature is currently only supported when Katharsis is setup to use QuerySpec (more support to follow upon request).

 JAX-RS integration
 ------------------